 The Moehring lab studies the genetics of complex traits.
 Primarily, our research focuses on the genetic basis of variation in behaviour and the genetics of species isolation.
 We use the model system of Drosophila due to the extensive genetic and molecular tools this species offers, as well as the availability of species that can be hybridized in the laboratory.
 We use a mix of quantitative genetics, molecular genetics, neuroscience, cellular biology, and behavioural assays in order to understand these complex traits.

 Genetic Variation and Behaviour:

-Natural selection acts upon variation in a trait, making the identification of loci contributing to variation in traits critical to our understanding of evolutionary genetics.
+Natural selection acts upon variation in a trait, making the identification of genes contributing to trait variation critical to our understanding of evolutionary genetics.
 Animals exhibit a wide array of behaviours that are necessary for survival and reproduction, yet very little is known about the genetic basis of variation in these behaviours.
 Our work focuses on identifying the genetic basis of variation in female mate rejection behaviour, both within and between species.

 Neural Basis of Female Behaviours: